|

 Gentile by the Jews.
 The first group would be classified as Jews, although

 not by birth.
 Cornelius probably belonged to the second group.
-The
+One

 story is about Peter being called by the Lord to bring the gospel to this